 There are Discretionary Housing Payments (DHP) available to allow councils to give people extra help with their rent.
-This includes people affected by the Welfare Reform changes introduced by the Government from 1 April 13 such as the reductions in Housing Benefit due to the social rented sector size restrictions (what has been termed as the bedroom tax) and the Benefit Cap.
+This includes people affected by the Welfare Reform changes introduced by the Government such as the reductions in Housing Benefit due to the social rented sector size restrictions (also known as “the bedroom tax”) and the Benefit Cap.

 These funds will be particularly targeted towards two groups affected by the social rented sector size reductions, namely people living in accommodation significantly adapted because of disabilities and foster carers.
 The amount that the council can spend on DHP is limited.

 The Council has a limited Exceptional Hardship Payment Fund (EHP) available to anyone who is responsible for Council Tax who is suffering financial hardship.

 Sefton Council pro-actively promotes DHPs by working in partnership with local community organisations to promote the availability and take-up of DHPs.
 In doing so the council makes claim forms and literature on DHPs available via the Sefton Council website, One Stop Shops, Advice Centres, Registered Social Landlords and other suitable locations across the borough.

 There is a joint application to cover both payments but you can use it just to apply for payment of DHP or EHP only.
 You can apply online using the link in the 'Do it online' section of this page.
 Customers need to give the council as much information as they can as to why they are requesting a DHP/EHP, how much they are requesting and over what period they are requesting the DHP/EHP for.

 Applications for DHP can only be considered where customers are entitled to Housing Benefit and there is a shortfall between their Housing Benefit and their rent or where they are in receipt of Universal Credit, which includes the housing cost element.
 Applications for EHP will only be considered for anyone who is responsible for payment of Council Tax and is suffering financial hardship.